lorin/systems-reading/README.md

 [YouTube link](https://www.youtube.com/watch?v=ROor6_NGIWU)

-Hickey is alwways an engineering speaker.
+Hickey is always an engaging speaker.
 In this talk, he compares and contrasts how we build programs with how we build systems.